-EUROPEAN AIR TRANSPORT COMMAND 6 EATC eference Number: - CHECKLIST LIVE ANIMALS If one of the questions is answered with "NO", do not accept the shipment at this completed form to the shipper. nd give a duplicat e copy o A shippers certification for live animals is required to accompany the shipment.
-Live animals must be recorded on a NOTOC!
-ENERIC VEC NO N / A Has the animal eaten solid food 6 hours prior to the start of the flight?
-YES NO N/A 2 Is the animal 8 weeks of age or older?
+(EATC Reference Number: CHECKLIST LIVE ANIMALS If one of the questions is answered with "NO", do not accept the shipment and give completed form to the shipper.
+A shippers certification for live animals is required to accompany the shipment.
+Live animals must be recorded on a NOTOC! e a duplica te copy of fthis GENERIC YES NO N/A 1 Has the animal eaten solid food 6 hours prior to the start of the flight?
+2 Is the animal 8 weeks of age or older?
 3 Are the leash and collar of the animal removed?
 Is checked if the animal can be imported into the country of destination (considering quarantine rules)?
-OCUMENTATION Is a health certificate for the animal present in twofold?
-Is the health certificate not older than 10 days?
-Is it stated which vaccinations the animal had?
-Is the animal not vaccinated against Rabies earlier than 1 month or longer than 9 month ago Is the address of the shipper stated?
-Is the document signed and stamped by a certified veterinarian?
-1 Is the shipper's certification for live animals completely filled and present in duplicate?
-2 Correspond the description and amount of animals to what is stated on the shipper's certification?
-ENNEL 3 Is the kennel large enough for the animal to turn around and stand?
-4 Is the construction strong enough for transportation?
-5 Is there sufficient ventilation?
-6 Are there suitable food and water facilities, with a sufficient supply of both, firmly attached to the kennel and are these accessible from the outside?
-7 Is an amount of food and instructions for food and watering attached on the outside of the kennel?
-8 If it is required that the animal(s) must be fed/watered enroute, have arrangements been made by the shipper with the carrier?
-9 Is the kennel clean, free of leaks and escape proof?
-0 Is the kennel tightly closed but not locked?
-1 Is there sufficient absorption material on the bottom of the kennel?
-Note: Straw should not be used as absorbent material, as some nations prohibit the importation of straw!
-2 Does the kennel contain adequate handholds/lifting devices to facilitate handling and to prevent handlers from coming into close proximity of the animal.
-There should be no leashes and collars left in the kennel.
+DOCUMENTATION - 5 Is a health certificate for the animal present in twofold?
+6 Is the health certificate not older than 10 days?
+7 Is it stated which vaccinations the animal had?
+8 Is the animal not vaccinated against Rabies earlier than 1 month or longer than 9 month ago?
+9 Is the address of the shipper stated?
+10 Is the document signed and stamped by a certified veterinarian?
+11 Is the shipper's certification for live animals completely filled and present in duplicate?
+12 Correspond the description and amount of animals to what is stated on the shipper's certification?
+KENNEL 13 Is the kennel large enough for the animal to turn around and stand?
+14 Is the construction strong enough for transportation?
+15 Is there sufficient ventilation?
+16 Are there suitable food and water facilities, with a sufficient supply of both, firmly attached to the kennel and are these accessible from the outside?
+IT is an amount or root and instructions for root and watering attached on the outside of the kennel? the shipper with the carrier?
+19 Is the kennel clean, free of leaks and escape proof?
+20 Is the kennel tightly closed but not locked?
+21 Is there sufficient absorption material on the bottom of the kennel?
+Note: Straw should not be used as absorbent material, as some nations prohibit the importation of straw! handlers from coming into close proximity of the animal.
+23 There should be no leashes and collars left in the kennel.
 Is this condition met?
-IARKING AND LABELLING 3 Is the kennel clearly marked with the name and full address of the consigner (shipper)?
-4 Is the kennel clearly marked with the name and full address of the receiver (consignee)?
-5 Is the name of the animal clearly marked on the kennel?
-6 Is there a "Live Animal" label affixed to the kennel and is this completed?
-7 Is there a handling label "This way up" affixed to the kennel at least to two 8 If the animal is anesthetized; is the time, type, dosage and duration of ana EMPLATI ONLY indicated on the kennel?
-9 Are their eating and drinking instructions attached on the kennel?
-ERSION ON EAT C SER
+MARKING AND LABELLING 23 Is the kennel clearly marked with the name and full address of the consigner (shipper)?
+24 Is the kennel clearly marked with the name and full address of the receiver (consignee)?
+L 25 Is the name of the animal clearly marked on the kennel?
+26 Is there a "Live Animal" label affixed to the kennel and is this completed?
+27 Is there a handling label "This way up" affixed to the kennel at least to two opposite sides?
+1